constructoocss/construct.oocss/README.md

 ### Overview

-Inside the theme file, you will notice three sass lists.
+Inside the theme file, you will notice three lists.
+These are used to build out color skins.

 __1. $swatch-classname__